 Some intermediate variables are used in the configs files, like train_pipeline/test_pipeline in datasets.
-It's worth noting that when modifying intermediate variables in the children configs, user need to pass the intermediate variables into corresponding fields again.
-For example, we would like to use offline multi scale strategy to train a RoI-Trans. train_pipeline are intermediate variable we would like modify.
+It's worth noting that when modifying intermediate variables in the children configs, the user needs to pass the intermediate variables into corresponding fields again.
+For example, we would like to use an offline multi-scale strategy to train an RoI-Trans. train_pipeline are intermediate variables we would like to modify.